FAQs:

 What are the community engagement opportunities?

 We want to hear from all voices!
 Community-wide engagement within the process will include a series of invited focus group discussions hosted by the MCRPC and the consultant team, “coffee-talks” with the consultant team, as well as a community survey.
-As the team develops concepts for consideration, a series of two public open houses will be hosted to gather community feedback.
+As the team develops concepts for consideration, public open houses will be hosted to gather community feedback.

 A Steering Committee has been formed, including representatives of local and state governmental agencies, and community members representing users of the roadway, businesses located there, as well as diverse sectors from across Bloomington-Normal area.